wxie2017/wxie2017.github.io/pages/speech/right2read.md

 DRM is the computer-enforced restrictions on lending or reading books.
 It is a denial to the individual's right to read.

+This is very sad situation.
 We have to fight for protecting our right to read, and we need fight bravely because the battle is going against us so far.
 The enemy is organized, and readers are not.

 In the US, the 1998 Digital Millennium Copyright Act (DMCA) gave explicit government backing to DRM, by making the distribution of programs that can break DRM a crime.